mfussenegger/nvim-jdtls/README.md

 ## Configuration

 To configure jdtls you have several options.
-Pick one.
+Pick one from below.

 **Important**:

-- eclipse.jdt.ls requires Java 21
 - If using the `jdtls` script from eclipse.jdt.ls you need Python 3.9 installed.
+- eclipse.jdt.ls itself requires Java 21
-- You'll have to teach eclipse.jdt.ls about your JDK installations by setting up `runtimes` if your projects use a different Java version than the one you're using for eclipse.jdt.ls itself.
+- eclipse.jdt.ls can handle projects using a different JDK than the one you use to run eclipse.jdt.ls.
+Any JDK >= 8 is supported but you need to configure `runtimes` for eclipse.jdt.ls to discover them.
 See `Java XY language features are not available` in the troubleshooting section further below to learn how to do that.
+- Please also read the [data directory configuration](#data-directory-configuration) section.

 ### Via lsp.config